Understanding the Changes in R&E Cost Deductions: A Guide for Businesses

 - Lindsay Polyak

 For the past few years, many businesses have been caught off guard by the Tax Cuts and Jobs Act (TCJA) Section 174 rule, which required them to amortize U.S. research and experimentation (R&E) costs over five years.
-This change blindsided taxpayers claiming the R&D tax credit in 2022 and 2023 and often resulted in higher taxable income and larger tax bills.
+This change blindsided taxpayers claiming the R&D tax credit in 2022 and 2023, often resulting in higher taxable income and larger tax bills.

 In July 2025, the One Big Beautiful Bill created a new Section 174A, restoring the ability for small businesses to fully deduct U.S. R&E expenses.
-While welcome, the timing raised difficult questions:
+While this change is welcome, it raises several important questions:

 How should 2024 tax returns treat R&E expenditures?